AaronLasseigne/active_interaction/README.md

 [![Code Climate][]](https://codeclimate.com/github/orgsync/active_interaction)
 [![Dependency Status][]](https://gemnasium.com/orgsync/active_interaction)

-Manage application specific business logic.
+At first it seemed alright.
+A little business logic in a controller or model wasn't going to hurt anything.
+Then one day you wake up and you're surrounded by fat models and unweildy controller methods.
+Curled up and crying in the corner you can help but wonder how it came to this.
+Take back control.
+Slim down models and wrangle monstrous controller methods with ActiveInteraction.

+## Installation

 This project uses [semantic versioning][].

-## Installation

 Add it to your Gemfile: